Immunotherapy medicines use the power of your body’s immune system to attack cancer cells.

 The medical expert for Immunotherapy is:

-Leisha Emens, M.D., Ph.D., associate professor of oncology at the Johns Hopkins Bloomberg-Kimmel Institute for Cancer Immunotherapy.
+Leisha Emens, M.D., Ph.D., professor of medicine in hematology/oncology at the University of Pittsburgh Medical Center Hillman Cancer Center.
+She is also co-leader of the Hillman Cancer Immunology and Immunotherapy Program, and director of translational immunotherapy for the Women's Cancer Research Center.
 Dr. Emens specializes in cancer immunotherapy, and her research focuses on the development and implementation of breast cancer immunotherapies (including vaccines and immune checkpoint inhibitors) in combination with traditional cancer treatments and other drugs that activate the immune system.
 Dr. Emens discloses that she has received research support from Merck, EMD-Serono, AstraZeneca, Genentech-Roche, Corvus, and Aduro.
 She has received honoraria from Vaccinex, Amgen, Syndax, Peregrine, Bayer, and Gritstone.